mminer/mminer.github.com/_posts/2018-08-25-creating-an-xpc-service-in-swift.md

 title: "Creating an XPC Service in Swift"
 ---

 Say you want to add an [XPC Service](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingXPCServices.html#//apple_ref/doc/uid/10000172i-SW6-SW1) to your Swift app.
-Fine idea, but notice that Xcode spits out Objective-C when you add an XPC Service target.<sup><a href="#fn1" id="r1">[1]</a></sup> Nobody has time for that.
+Fine idea, but notice that Xcode spits out Objective-C when you add an XPC Service target.[^1] Nobody has time for that.
 Fortunately converting Xcode's starter code to Swift is mostly straightforward.
 Let's twiddle some knobs and twist a few dials and get you rolling.

 After creating an XPC Service target, in our case named "MyService", we have four files: *main.m*, *MyService.h*, *MyService.m*, and *MyServiceProtocol.h*.
 Rename these to *main.swift*, *MyService.swift*, *MyServiceDelegate.swift*, and *MyServiceProtocol.swift*.
 Next, add them to the target's "Compile Sources" build phase.